Moonofweisheng/wot-design-uni/docs/en-US/guide/quick-use.md

 # Quick Start

-This section introduces how to install, configure, and use `Wot Design Uni` in your `uni-app` project.
+This section introduces how to install, configure, and use `Wot UI` in your `uni-app` project.

 ## Before Using